rnibhriain/programming/README.md

-# programming
+# Introduction to Programming

-All programming assignments for module: CSU11010
+All programming assignments and tutorials for module: CSU11010